clean-cloogle/cloogle.org/README.md

 - `data`

 	An array of search results.
 Every items contains the following fields:
-	`filename`, `module`, `func` and `distance` representing the filename, the module name, the matched function signature and the levenshtein distance.
+	`library`, `filename`, `module`, `func` and `distance` representing the name of the library, filename, the module name, the matched function signature and the levenshtein distance.

-### Todo
+### Todo in order of importance

-- Search in not only `StdEnv` but also in `clean-platform` and other libraries
 - Search on type definitions
 - Search for function signatures
+- Also grab possible comments above the function signature
+- Search also in `clean-platform`
-- Maybe search for instances of classes?
+- Search for instances of classes

 ### Licence